zhangqiangpei/learngit/readme.txt

-github is a distributed version control system. github is free software distributed under the PUL.
+github is a distributed version control system. github is free software distributed under the GPL.